 What are the Adrenals anyway?

 The adrenals sit on top of the kidneys.
 Only 1.5 inches wide and 3 inches long, they look like an almond in a shell.
-The inner part is the cortex.
-The outer is the medulla.
+The outer part is the cortex.
+The inner is the medulla.

 The cortex is best known for making cortisol although it makes other substances as well.
 The medulla makes adrenaline when we are in high alert or severely stressed.